Is Long-Term Disability Always Taxable?

 One bright spot is that the IRS allows disability recipients to apportion disability backpay to previous years' tax returns, which often lowers or eliminates the taxable portion of the lump sum.

-Moreover, you don't need to file amend returns for previous years when you should have received the disability income; the situation can be addressed on your current tax return.
-For more on this method, consult IRS Publication 915: Social Security and Equivalent Railroad Retirement Benefits.
+Moreover, you don't need to file amend returns for previous years when you should have received the disability income—you can do this on your current tax return.
+(For more on this method, consult IRS Publication 915: Social Security and Equivalent Railroad Retirement Benefits.)
+In practice, most individuals and couples whose only income comes from disability benefits will face little to no taxes if their lump sum is apportioned to previous years.

 Talk to a Lawyer